Do Not Step Into the Same River Twice: Learning to Reason from Trial and Error: Related Work

 \subsection{Learning from Failures}

-Some work also employs the idea of learning from failures but are essentially different from ours. \citet{multiattempt} conducts an iterative manner of evaluation, verifying LLMs' trial at test time and requiring to try again if it is incorrect.
-Thus its evaluation is indeed a variant of Pass@k.
-Similarly, \citet{ufo} focuses on multi-turn reasoning, in which the user says "try again" when the LLM generates an incorrect answer at test time.
-This setting assumes the user knows the ground truth answer which can be inpractical in certain situations.
+Some work also employs the idea of learning from failures but is essentially different from ours.~\citet{COPRA} include in-context execution feedback to perform multi-turn theorem-proving.~\citet{mistake-icl} include off-line mistakes generated by other LMs in the context to improve training-free reasoning.~\citet{multiattempt} performs iterative evaluation, verifying LMs' trial at test time and requiring to try again if it is incorrect, whose evaluation is indeed a variant of Pass@k.
+Similarly, \citet{ufo} focuses on multi-turn reasoning, in which the user says ``try again'' when the LM makes mistakes at test time.
+This setting assumes the user knows the ground truth which can be impractical in reality while LTE does not require any test-time verification.